kingjinho/DesignPattern/src/main/kotlin/factory/abstract_method/solution2/README.md

 Please take a moment to think about how your thought process went through when reading my post

-Here is what I had gone through when writing example code
+Here is what I had gone through when writing initial example code before using Factory Pattern
 1. First, I need a Factory class because I will be talking about factory pattern
 2. Second, I need to come up with product that Factory can manufacture, Something Fresh, cool and familiar...
-Smartphone boom! :facepunch:
+IPhone boom! :facepunch: :facepunch: :facepunch:
+3. While Factory manufactures smartphone, it also goes through tests : wi-fi, internet, voice call and test messaging
+4. Hold on, I want to add more types of smartphones such as Galaxy...I did not take that into account...!

+Takeaways
+1. `Top-to-bottom` approach
+2. Factory(Austin, Atalanta) depends on IPhone(even if it manages to add others, it will create more dependencies!!)
+3. `Cannot provide flexibility` when I need to add different types of smartphone

+However, What if I `change, or reverse` this approach starting form smartphone?
+1. IPhone, Galaxy and others are all smartphone, and they all have same test methodology, `INTERFACE or ABSTRACT!!`
+2. Since I have a smartphone as an interface(or an abstract), Factory does not need to know actual smartphone they manufacture!
+3. Also, to have Factory not know the actual implementation of smartphone, use factory method pattern!
+4. As a result, Factory pattern depends on smartphone(interface), as well as Iphone, Galaxy and other smartphone depends on smartphone

+# Last and Final Challenge - More Control
+Iphone, Galaxy and other smartphone has some common features
+1. Take pictures,
+2. Make phone calls,
+3. Send text messages,
+4. Has a screen

+However, each of them might use similar but different parts to assemble.
+Given circumstances, How should we write our code?

+abstract_factory :arrow_right: